npfernandes/ensemblify/docs/source/cli.md

        -mxd, --compare_dmax    (Optional) Whether to calculate and compare uniform/reweighted maximum distance distributions.
 Defaults to True.
        -eed, --compare_eed     (Optional) Whether to calculate and compare uniform/reweighted end-to-end distance distributions.
 Defaults to True.
        -cmd, --compare_cmdist  (Optional) Pair(s) of MDAnalysis selection strings for which to calculate and compare uniform/reweighted center of mass distance distributions.
 Defaults to None.
+       -pso, --pepsi_saxs_opt  (Optional) Additional command line options that will be passed onto Pepsi-SAXS invocation.
+Defaults to None.
    ```

 ----